Skip to content Accessibility statement

 Our research programmes combine training in specialist areas with wider scientific skills.
 We provide training which will equip you with skills in a wide range of research methods, supporting your growing expertise and enhancing your employability.

 Alongside your research, taught modules will help you develop specialist skills and relate your project to developments in the field.
-You'll choose from a wide range of Masters and undergraduate modules in specialist areas to complement your research, such as:
+You'll choose from a wide range of Masters and undergraduate modules in specialist areas to complement your research.

 You'll also take part in a transferable skills programme, covering soft and hard skills.